kerl/kerl/README.md

 OTP Support Policy
 ------------------
-As of 2017 November 8, we are supporting OTP builds back to R15.
+As of 2020 March 3, we are supporting OTP builds back to 20.
 Older builds may or may not work.
 We will advance release support as new releases of OTP become available.
-For example, when OTP 21 is released, we will support Erlang builds R16 and newer.

 Triage cadence
 --------------